Common questions and troubleshooting tips for using vet effectively.Documentation Index

 How do I scan only specific files?

-flag to specify individual manifest files:
+Use the-M flag to specify individual manifest files:

 Policy and Filtering